fujita-h/dify-plugin-azure-ai-vision/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/fujita-h/dify-plugin-azure-ai-vision)
 ![GitHub License](https://img.shields.io/github/license/fujita-h/dify-plugin-azure-ai-vision)

-This extension provides a set of Azure AI Vision services.
+This plugin provides tools for image analysis with OCR and AI using Azure AI Vision.

 > [!IMPORTANT]
 > This plugin requires an Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.
 Learn more about the free trial [here](https://azure.microsoft.com/free/).

 ## Tools provided by this plugin

-Discover computer vision insights from image and video analysis with OCR and AI.
+Discover computer vision insights from image analysis with OCR and AI.

 ### Caption